CozyDoomer/Predicting-Molecular-Properties/README.md

 |----------|:-------------:|------:|
 | structured data (__graph based__) | log mean average error | regression |

-Solved using [lightgbm](https://github.com/microsoft/LightGBM) and a [message passing neural network](https://arxiv.org/pdf/1704.01212.pdf).
+Started working on this competition using [lightgbm](https://github.com/microsoft/LightGBM) and then used a modified implementation of a [message passing neural network](https://arxiv.org/pdf/1704.01212.pdf).

 ## Notes